avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

   - 4 for Race car and auto racing
   - 5 for Vehicle horn and car horn and honking

-Press "Execute Command"
+Click "Execute Command".

 <img src="media/IoTConnect/retrain-cmd.png" alt="drawing"/>

-Sending this command to the device will trigger the retrain process.
+Sending this command to the device will trigger the retraining process.

 ### Checking Progress

-Retraning process include a few steps.
-The retraining itself could me monitored in the CodeBuild.
+The retraining process includes several steps.
+The retraining itself can be monitored in **CodeBuild**.

-Go to CodeBuild in AWS.
+Go to **CodeBuild** in AWS.

 <img src="media/AWS/aws-codebuild.png" alt="drawing"/>

-Go to "Build projects" and press on the "SagemakePipeline" project.
+Go to "Build projects" and click on "SagemakePipeline" project.

 <img src="media/AWS/sgmkr-ppln.png" alt="drawing"/>

-You will see the Build run in Progress.
-This step usually takes ~30 minutes.
+You will see the build run in progress.
+This step usually takes approximately 30 minutes.

-After Sagemaker Pipeline is finished, the "PushCode" code build will be triggered, which will push new model to the GitHub repository, branch "retrained-model".
-This step usually takes ~30 seconds.
+After the SageMaker pipeline is finished, the "PushCode" CodeBuild will be triggered, which will push the new model to the GitHub repository under the branch "retrained-model".
+This step usually takes approximately 30 seconds.

-After code is pushed, GitHub action Build Firmware and create OTA Update will be triggered.
-Go to GitHub repository -> Actions -> Build Firmware and create OTA Update and press on the run in progress.
+After the code is pushed, the GitHub Action **Build Firmware and create OTA Update** will be triggered.
+Go to **GitHub repository -> Actions -> Build Firmware and create OTA Update**, and click on the run in progress.

 <img src="media/GitHub/build-fw.png" alt="drawing"/>

-There you can press on the job in progress and it's log.
-This step usually takes ~4 minutes.
+There, you can click on the job in progress to view its log.
+This step usually takes approximately 4 minutes.

-After this action is finished, the OTA Update will be created for the device in IoTConnect.
-Go to IoTConnect, the device Info tab
+After this action is finished, the OTA update will be created for the device in IoTConnect.
+Go to IoTConnect and navigate to the **Device Info** tab.

 <img src="media/IoTConnect/device.png" alt="drawing"/>

-Go to Firmware -> OTA Updates
+Go to **Firmware -> OTA Updates**.

 <img src="media/IoTConnect/ota-updates.png" alt="drawing"/>

-There you will see OTA Update History including the new update.
+There, you will see the OTA Update history, including the new update.

 ### Manual FW Flashing

 If OTA updates are not working, you can manually flash the firmware.
-In repository go to Actions -> Build Firmware and create OTA Update and press on the latest workflow run.
+In the repository, go to **Actions -> Build Firmware and create OTA Update**, and click on the latest workflow run.

 <img src="media/GitHub/build-fw.png" alt="drawing"/>

-Wait till the action is finished if it is still in progress.
-After that refresh the page and you will see "fw.bin" in artifacts.
-Download it and unzip.
+Wait until the action is finished if it is still in progress.
+After that, refresh the page, and you will see "fw.bin" in the artifacts.
+Download it and unzip it.

 <img src="media/GitHub/fw-bin.png" alt="drawing"/>